jordanaparece/WatchPrices/README.md

 # Tools Used
 * SQL, PGAdming4, Postgresql, Excel, Tableau
-* SQL techniques used - CTEs, basic select and group by functions, aggregate functions
+* SQL techniques used - CTEs, CASE statement, basic select and group by functions, aggregate functions

 # Challenges
 The main challenge of performing analysis on this dataset was data cleaning.
 In the original dataset from Kaggle, there were n/a values present in the dataset,